Shadeira/introtohtmlandcss/README.md

 <img src="images/beyoncecss.png">

-Playtime- 20mins
+## Playtime- 20mins
 Challenge students to do any/all of the following:

 Add a font size to your pragraph.
 Add a font family to your h1.
 Add an image of each album cover inside your ordered list.
-Add a link to the rest of the song lyrics
+Add a link to the rest of the song lyrics,

-Takeaways
+## Takeaways
 HTML -Creating basic html website
 HTML - Add images to a website
 HMTL - Understanding the difference between an ordered and unordered list